 What is a Minnesota Foreclosure?

 When you have a mortgage and the lender repossesses the property due to a failure to meet the terms of your mortgage, foreclosure occurs.
-There are several steps to the foreclosure process.
-These include default, a sheriff’s sale, and the redemption period.
+Our experienced lawyers in Minneapolis, MN can help you understand foreclosure and your options.

 Default